pace-neutrons/pace-developers/euphonic/testing/05_jenkins_setup.md

 This is set up as a multibranch pipeline.
 The multibranch pipeline detects branches of the repository with the file `tests_and_analysis\LinuxJenkinsfile` and creates the branches own pipeline from the multibranch pipeline's settings and the Jenkinsfile.

-To set up the multibranch pipeline we need to declare the 'Branch Sources' to which we add a GitHub source.
+To set up the multibranch pipeline we need to declare the 'Branch Sources' to which we add a Git source (not GitHub as this does not catch new branches as well).
 This source includes a repository https url of https://github.com/pace-neutrons/Euphonic and Jenkins credentials can be found or created for the pace-builder account.
 These Jenkins credentials need to be of the username and password type, but you can replace the password with a relevant GitHub API token.
 In the same section we need to set some 'Behaviours'.
 Click add and select 'Discover branches (all branches)' and do the same for 'Discover tags', 'Clean before checkout' and 'Wipe out repository & force clone'.

 You must also set the 'Build Configuration' with the mode 'by Jenkinsfile' and the 'Script Path' as `tests_and_analysis\LinuxJenkinsfile`.